-As of December 2021, there were 112 AMoN sites.
+As of December 2022, there were 94 AMoN sites.
 Data from the AMoN are available on the NADP website (https://nadp.slh.wisc.edu).

-The figures on page 25 show the distribution and seasonality of gaseous ammonia concentrations for each site meeting completeness criteria.
-In the top figure, circles represent annual average concentrations in micrograms per cubic meter (μ g/m3) at each site.
-In the bottom figure, the relative concentration for each site is shown for each calendar quarter.
+The figures on pages 29-32 show the distribution and seasonality of gaseous ammonia concentrations for each site meeting completeness criteria.
+In the first figure, circles represent annual average concentrations in micrograms per cubic meter (μ g/m3) at each site.
+In the following figures, the relative concentration for each site is shown for each calendar quarter.
 The size of the wedge is the relative percentage for the quarter.
 The area of the pie chart is proportional to the annual average for the site.

-Average ammonia concentrations as measured by AMoN (top), and quarterly relative percentage (Q1 = January, February, March, etc.) for each AMoN site (bottom), 2021.
+Average ammonia concentrations as measured by AMoN (first figure), and quarterly relative percentage (Q1 = January, February, March, etc.) for each AMoN site (in the subsequent figures), 2022.
 Size of the symbol in the bottom plot is relative to the annual concentration.